WSG23/yosai_intel_dashboard_fresh/docs/architecture.md

 generation while controllers manage UI callbacks.

-The deprecated `DataLoader` and `DataLoadingService` modules have been moved under the `legacy/` directory.
+The deprecated `DataLoader` and `DataLoadingService` modules have been moved under `tools/legacy/` for historical reference.
 Migrate existing code to use `services.data_processing.processor.Processor` and update imports accordingly.

 ## Service Lookup